icecream-truck¶

 Only one default debugging level (

-.
+DEBUG) withlogging.
 Libraries cannot safely extend this.
 (See point about coexistence).No concept of debugging level with

-do support the notion of software subsystems, hierarchies are not always the most convenient or abbreviated way of representing subsystems which span parts or entireties of modules.
+loggingdo support the notion of software subsystems, hierarchies are not always the most convenient or abbreviated way of representing subsystems which span parts or entireties of modules.

 Signal: Prevention of undesirable library chatter.